Zonos/amino/build-utils/css/README.md

 ---
 ## **Generating dynamic constant process**
 ### Overview
-Sub script `build-utils/css/buildLogicConstants.ts` is primarily created for having a way to generate a constant programmatically with logic and customized jsdocs comments.
 (**Included script to generate template for generating a content**) **REASON**: Typescript will not read and provide jsdocs info on the spread operators (Ex: `...sthing`), so we can't benefit from jsdocs tag when using typescript key suggestion.